Cardinals vs. Phillies Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt enters this game looking to extend his two-game hit streak.
-In his last five games he is hitting .353 with a home run, two walks and four RBI.
+- Goldschmidt enters this game looking to extend his three-game hit streak.
+During his last five outings he is batting .389 with two home runs, two walks and six RBI.

 Goldschmidt Recent Games